Before You Seek Counseling … See Your Dentist!

-Tired During the Day & Quality of Sleep
+Tired During the Day and Quality of Sleep

 A man named John was responsible for a fatal car accident.
 He personally survived the head-on collision, but the others were not so fortunate.
 He was emotionally devastated and could not forgive himself for falling asleep at the wheel.
 But John suffered from undiagnosed obstructive sleep apnea.
 His body was starved for sleep.
 He often fell asleep at work or in meetings.
 He was unaware of the potentially deadly effects of this condition.